Hi, I'm Alice.

 I championed this feature for about two years, ever since I first tested it as a Growth experience.
 I was ecstatic when it finally made the roadmap in 2020 and I got to lead design on it.
 As a heavy-duty messaging user, I desperately wanted to give Messenger users the ability to react with any emoji — expanding on the original set of seven.
 Custom Reactions is designed so users can trick out their personal reaction tray while having the flexibility to add cheeky or contextual one-offs.
 What’s in your reaction tray?

-Replies and Forwarding
+Replies & Forwarding

 Chat Themes